sbellus/fitnesse-plantuml-plugin/README.md

 1. Install [Graphviz](http://www.graphviz.org/Download.php) on machine where your Fitnesse is running.
 2. Copy jar file from [this project Releases](https://github.com/sbellus/fitnesse-plantuml-plugin/releases) to plugins directory of your Fitnesse.

-3. Add following lines to plugins.properties of your Fitnesse
+## Configuration

+The configuration has to be stored in file fitnesse-graphviz-plugin.properties located in same directory as jar file.
+Usually in plugins directory of your Fitnesse.

+### Default style
+It is optional.
+When it is set in configuration file, all generated plantuml pictures will use this style.
 ```
-{{{
-Plugins = com.github.sbellus.fitnesse.plantuml.PlantumlPlugin
-#
-# Optionally configure plantuml default style.
-# Each line MUST BE ended with new line '\n' because it is forwarded to plantuml as it is defined here.
-plantuml.defaultStyle =                      \
+defaultStyle =                               \
     skinparam monochrome true \n             \
     skinparam backgroundColor transparent \n \
     skinparam shadowing false \n             \
     hide footbox
-}}}
 ```

 # Usage